mlau154/aerocaps/README.md

-# astk
+# AeroCaps
-Toolkit for 3-D parametric design of aerodynamic surfaces
+Toolkit for design of Class-A, parametric design of aerodynamic surfaces